jundalisay/superb/content/en/social/cycles/predictions.md

 ## Based on Recurring Social Cycles

 The core of the model is based on David Hume‘s maxim that mentality creates reality.
-The model proposes that human society is a metaphysical entity that is made up of individual metaphysical entities called human minds.
-This society has its own known dynamics which is explained by the ‘Social Cycle’ model and Adam Smith’s ‘Moral Sentiments’ model.
+The model proposes that human society is a metaphysical entity that is made up of individual metaphysical entities called human souls or abstract minds.

+This society has its own known dynamics which is explained by the ‘Social Cycle’ model of Socrates and the ‘Moral Sentiments’ model of Adam Smith, Hume's best friend.

 ![David Hume](/covers/hume.jpg)